leptr/panvasjs/README.md

 - `set(newX, newY)` - changes vectors x and y coordinates to the given values
 - `add(vector2)` - adds the two vectors and changes x and y coordinates to the result ones
 - `subtract(vector2)` - subtracts the two vectors and changes x and y coordinates to the result ones
-- `multiply(vector2)` - multiplies the two vectors and changes x and y coordinates to the result ones
+- `multiply(num)` - multiplies the two vectors and changes x and y coordinates to the result ones
-- `divide(vector2)` - divides the two vectors and changes x and y coordinates to the result ones
+- `divide(num)` - divides the two vectors and changes x and y coordinates to the result ones
 - `angle()` - returns the angle of the vector in relation to the x axis
 - `rotate(angle)` - rotates the vector by the given angle
 - `magintude()` - returns the magnitude (length) of the vector